 Frequently Asked Questions

-1 How can I apply for a place at the School for my child
+1 How can I apply for a place at the School for my child?

-You can apply online by using the "Student Application Form" link on the Home, Admissions or Contact Us pages.
+- You can apply online by using the "Student Application Form" link on the Home, Admissions or Contact Us pages

-2 When will the international school open?
+2 Is the school open?

-3 Where will the international school be located?
+3 Where is the international school located?

-- The School is in Kaouch, Cheraga.
+- The School is in Kaouch, Cheraga

 5 What is included in the fees?